IgniteUI/igniteui-docfx/en/components/query-builder.md

 ## Using the Angular Query Builder

 If no expression tree is initially set, you start with creating a group of conditions linked with [`AND`]({environment:angularApiUrl}/enums/filteringlogic.html#and) or [`OR`]({environment:angularApiUrl}/enums/filteringlogic.html#or).
-Then you choose entity and which fields the query should return.
+Then you choose an entity and which of its fields the query should return.
 After that, conditions or sub-groups can be added.

 In order to add a condition you select a field, an operand based on the field data type and a value if the operand is not unary.
-The operands `In` and `Not In` will allow you to create inner query with conditions from different entity instead of providing a value.
+The operands `In` and `Not In` will allow you to create an inner query with conditions for a different entity instead of simply providing a value.
 Once the condition is committed, a chip with the condition information appears.
 By clicking the chip, you have the options to modify it or add another condition or group right after it.

-If you select more than one condition chip, a context menu appears with options to create a group or delete the queries.
+If you select more than one condition chip, a context menu appears with options to group or delete the current selection.
 If you choose to create a group with the selected conditions, the newly created group will appear where the topmost selected condition was placed.

 In order to select a group, you can also click on its vertical line, which is colored based on the linking condition ([`AND`]({environment:angularApiUrl}/enums/filteringlogic.html#and) or [`OR`]({environment:angularApiUrl}/enums/filteringlogic.html#or)).
 If a single group is selected, you get a context menu with options to change its logic, ungroup or delete it.

-Since every condition is related to a specific field from a particular entity changing the entity will lead to resetting all present conditions and groups.
-When selecting a new entity a confirmation dialog will be shown unless the [`showEntityChangeDialog`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#showEntityChangeDialog) input property is set to false.
+Since every condition is related to a specific field from a particular entity changing the entity will lead to resetting all preset conditions and groups.
+When selecting a new entity a confirmation dialog will be shown, unless the [`showEntityChangeDialog`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#showEntityChangeDialog) input property is set to false.

 You can start using the component by setting the [`entities`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#entities) property to an array describing the entity name and an array of its fields, where each field is defined by its name and data type.
 Once a field is selected it will automatically assign the corresponding operands based on the data type.
 The Query Builder has the [`expressionTree`]({environment:angularApiUrl}/classes/igxquerybuildercomponent.html#expressionTree) input property.
 You could use it to set an initial state of the control and access the user-specified filtering logic.